-Citizens of EU countries, Iceland, Liechtenstein, Norway, Switzerland, Andorra and Brazil do not need a visa to travel to Portugal.
+Portugal does not require a visa for citizens of many countries, including among others EU countries, Iceland, Liechtenstein, Norway, Switzerland, Andorra and Brazil do not need a visa to travel to Portugal.
+A full list of the countries whose citizens do not need a visa to enter in Portugal is available at https://imigrante.sef.pt/en/entrada-em-portugal.
 Holding a valid identification document or a passport issued by the country of origin is sufficient.

-When a citizen from one of those countries intends to live in Portugal for more than three months, she/he must request a registration certificate from the municipal council of their area of residence in Portugal, until 30 days after the first three months living in the country, in order to formalize their residence permit.
+Citizens from any of those countries, who intend to reside in Portugal for more than three months, must request a registration certificate from the municipal council of their area of residence in Portugal within thirty days after the first three months of living in Portugal.

-Five consecutive years after obtaining the Certificate of Registration, a permanent residence certificate must be requested to be issued by the Foreigners and Borders Service (SEF - Serviço de Estrangeiros e Fronteiras).
+Five consecutive years after obtaining that registration certificate, the foreign national must obtain a permanent residence certificate which is issued by the Foreigners and Asylum Office (Serviço de Estrangeiros e Asilo, SEA).